mal1kc/proje_ogrenci_aidat/readme.md

 - [ ] ordered pagination not seems to work as expected (fix)

-- [ ] in listings fix role based column visibility (not working as expected)
+- [X] in listings fix role based column visibility (don't know how but it's gone now)

 ## todo , maybe